 Hello there!
-Today we are taking a little slice of our day to talk all about SOCIAL STUDIES!
-I am beyond thrilled to share with you my social studies curriculum and give you an up close look at the units!
-Today I will share with you units 1 and 2!
-As I add units 3-5, I will come back to post those here.
-You can bookmark this post so that you are sure to read up on those then!
+Today we are taking a little slice of our day to talk all about my kindergarten SOCIAL STUDIES curriculum!
+I am beyond thrilled to share with you my kindergarten social studies curriculum and give you an up close look at the units!
+Today I will share with you units 1-5!
 It’s a perfect time to snag the social studies units and get your feet wet with social studies!

 For far too long we have shoved social studies away!
 Hand raised high here, too!
 So, there’s no finger pointing coming from me!
 So as I started to get my curriculum programs out I was beyond excited to hear request after request for social studies… I just heard in my head, “It’s baaaaccccck!”
 I think to my own classroom and why/where it went!
 Well, there was the huge, “Math and ELA are all kids need to know now-a-days.”
 Hmmm!
 There was also the, “It’s okay just teach it at small-group reading and whole-group reading.”
 Yes, that is totally doable but is it really the same?